alexwilson/frontend/_posts/2018-11-03-weeknotes.md

 - [Github have put together a fantastically detailed RCA](https://blog.github.com/2018-10-30-oct21-post-incident-analysis/) on the service disruption last week.
 At its core, it was caused by a 43 second network outage which resulted in enough lag to completely throw off Github's MySQL clustering.
 The post is fascinating and highly worth a read, and is also an example of the kind of incredible work they're doing on a day to day basis.
 However I can't help but wonder, since GitHub aren't a MySQL High Availability company, what the cost/benefit to continue rolling their own HA database clustering is.
 Outages aside, the engineering effort alone must cost a healthy chunk of change, so hopefully the overall storage cost and latency savings are well worth it.

 #### Apple’s October Event
 - Apple’s October event came and went!
 A new MacBook Air is making the rounds, and Apple have wisely included the Touch ID sensor in a standard generation 3 keyboard so that it’s still affordable.
 However it still starts at over $1000.
 The new Mac Mini looks like a fantastic desktop experience: I reckon coupled with an eGPU it’ll more than serve as a capable replacement for mine.
 Nice upgradeability, however incredibly costly for what they actually are.
-Overall These compute upgrades are super nice, however it's very alarming and disappointing that the prices have shot up so much: It seems like Apple is no longer the obvious choice for students.
+Overall these compute upgrades are super nice, however it's very alarming and disappointing that the prices have shot up so much: It seems like Apple is no longer the obvious choice for students.
 - Then the iPad Pro: USB-C, an edge-to-edge form factor, and enhanced security; Nearly everything I’ve wanted in a tablet.
 If only I could use iOS as a development environment, I’d pick one up in a heartbeat.
 Also it sounds like the aluminium shavings from manufacturing these are what is going into the new recycled unibodies of the MacBook Air and Mac mini.
 - No mention of AirPower.
 Zero-surprise.
 - Also, Apple really ought to add haptic feedback to a future version of the TouchBar!

+---
 - In the news this week, things have been pretty hectic: Angela [Merkel is stepping down as the leader of the CDU in Germany](https://www.economist.com/europe/2018/11/03/angela-merkel-will-step-down-as-cdu-party-leader-in-december), [Arron Banks is under investigation](https://www.bbc.co.uk/news/uk-politics-46056337) by the National Crime Agency for suspected fraud ([and the FT has reported](https://www.ft.com/content/1bbda93c-deb4-11e8-9f04-38d397e6661c)) his business holdings were worth a maximum of £1.75m.
 - Github's outage on the 21st of October, at its root, was caused by a 43-second network outage.
 This
 - “Dozens of people around the world were killed because of this.” — If there was ever any doubt as to the importance of internal whistleblowing and taking cyber-security seriously, then [this story about the CIA neglecting their systems—more importantly their people—should end that](https://www.yahoo.com/news/cias-communications-suffered-catastrophic-compromise-started-iran-090018710.html).
 No responsibility, or accountability, frankly very outrageous.
 On a side-note it’s great to see Yahoo News breaking cybersecurity news: Hopefully after multiple crushing blows, they’ve entered into a new chapter?